City of Moore honors 507th ARW, recognizes outgoing commander

 |0

-This work, City of Moore honors 507th ARW, recognizes outgoing commander [Image 3 of 3], by Carter Denton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, City of Moore honors 507th ARW, recognizes outgoing commander, by Carter Denton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.